Chapter 4

 VERTICALIZATION OF STRUCTURAL COMPONENTS

-As form follows function and the jaw system has become deprived of transverse forces, the structural components of the human jaw system have also narrowed and lengthened.
-Generally the jawbone growth that is inhibited horizontally has been redirected vertically in all three mandibular articulations, - the bite table and the TMJs.
+As form follows function, the structural components of the human jaw system have also narrowed and lengthened.
+Generally the jawbone growth that is inhibited horizontally has been redirected vertically in both the bite table and the TMJs.
 The verticalization of the TMJs can be seen in deeper glenoid fossae and steeper articular eminentia.
 Studies of rabbits raised on soft food show similar changes in the contours of the TMJs.
-The verticalization of the bite table can be seen in its deep interdigitation and steep curves (Spee and Wilson), which were designed by evolution to align the teeth and then provide a constant source of tooth structure at the biting surfaces for as long as possible - not to dictate the range of motion of the mandible.
-They were designed to gradually adapt their form to the range of motion of the mandible, not to permanently limit it.
-However, when the functional forces are too weak to overcome the resistance to mandibular movement posed by malpositioned teeth, form inhibits function; and the contours of the bite table end up dictating the range of motion of the mandible, instead of the other way around.
-For example, the thick enamel on the palatal cusps of the upper molars and the buccal cusps of the lower molars was designed to provide a longlasting supply of working surface where it was needed, not to create balancing side interferences.
+Studies of rats show that a soft food diet leads to greater eruption of the teeth.(Stergiopulos O, Lagou A, Antonarakis GS, et al. The effect of occlusal loading on secondary tooth eruption:An experimental study using a rat model.
+Journal of Morphology 2024) The verticalization of the bite table can be seen in its deep interdigitation and steep curves (Spee and Wilson), which were designed to align the teeth and then provide a constant source of tooth structure at the biting surfaces for as long as possible - not to dictate the range of motion of the mandible.
+The bite table was designed to adapt its form to the range of motion of the mandible, not to limit or "guide" the mandibular range of motion.
+However, when the functional forces are too weak to overcome the resistance to mandibular movement posed by malpositioned teeth, form inhibits function; and the contours of the bite table end up dictating the range of motion of the mandible.
+For example, the thick enamel on the palatal cusps of the upper molars and the buccal cusps of the lower molars was designed to provide a longlasting supply of working surface where it was needed, not to create balancing side contacts which shut down jaw muscle activity during chewing.

 EFFECTS ON FACIAL GROWTH